Arrive Zurich, Switzerland

 Stresa, Italy | Shores of Lake Maggiore

 A short train ride takes you out of Zermatt today.
-Pause just down the valley in Brig to tour the 17th-century Stockalper Palace.
-Built by a wealthy silk merchant, it was the largest private residence in Switzerland at the time.
-Enjoy lunch before crossing the Simplon Pass to the Italian Lakes District and the beautiful resort of Stresa, nestled on the shores of Lake Maggiore.
+Enjoy lunch at a local restaurant in the spectacular Simplon Pass before arriving in the Italian Lakes District and the beautiful resort town of Stresa, nestled on the shores of Lake Maggiore.
 Ernest Hemingway set portions of his World War I novel A Farewell to Arms here, although he didn’t actually visit in person until 1948.
 Settle in to your lakeside hotel before a fine dinner.

 Stresa | Picturesque Island